OIDC Authentication

 Authentication Credentials

-When creating or editing an authentication service, you are required to enter your authentication credentials on the Authentication Services page.
-You can obtain these credentials from your identity provider.
-Navigation of each provider’s application is different and you may need to consider certain specifications when configuring identity providers such as Google and Azure AD .
+When creating or editing an authentication service, you are required to enter your authentication credentials on the Authentication Services page in the Graylog web interface.
+You must obtain these credentials from your identity provider.
+Navigation of each provider’s application is different, and you might need to consider certain specifications when configuring identity providers such as Google and Azure AD .

 In the following use case, we guide you through the configuration of an OIDC service with Auth0.

-1. Log into your existing Auth0 dashboard.
-You will need to create an application for Graylog.
+2. Follow Auth0 documentation to create an application for Graylog.

-Hint: If you have multiple Graylog instances, you will need to create separate applications in Auth0 for each Graylog instance.
+Hint: If you have multiple Graylog instances, you must create separate applications in Auth0 for each Graylog instance.

-1. Once the Graylog application has been created, select this application in Auth0 to view your client credentials.
-These credentials will be required to configure your OIDC service in Graylog.
+3. Select this application in Auth0 to view your client credentials.
+You need these credentials to configure your OIDC service in Graylog.

 Title

-• The title of the login screen when your users sign into Graylog via your single sign on (SSO) protocol.
+Enter a title for the login screen when your users sign in to Graylog via your single sign-on (SSO) protocol.

-• Provides a general description of the identity provider selected (optional).
+(optional) Provide a general description of the identity provider selected.

-• Both of these values are provided in the Auth0 application.
+Enter these values, which are provided in the Auth0 application.

-• The default role will populate as Reader; this is the basic level of access needed for most Graylog users and is therefore the recommended selection.
+The default role populates as Reader, which is the basic level of access needed for most Graylog users and is therefore the recommended selection.

-• 6.
-Select Server Connection Check and Apply.
-The Server Connection Check allows Graylog to perform a basic consistency and connectivity check of the configuration.
-Any errors detected at this point will be noted in the UI and must be resolved in order to proceed.
+7. Click Test Server Connection to validate the configuration.
+This test allows Graylog to perform a basic consistency and connectivity check of the configuration.
+Any errors detected are noted in the UI and must be resolved in order to proceed.

 Group Synchronization

-1. Select the Synchronize Groups check box to enable the service.
+1. On the Group Synchronization tab, select the Synchronize Groups check box to enable group synchronization.

-2. Provide a list of group names to be synchronized with Graylog in the Group Claims box.
-The default value will be set as graylog_teams.
+2. Provide a list of group names that you want to synchronize with Graylog in the Group Claims field.
+The default value is set as graylog_teams.

 3. Select Finish & Save Service to being group sync.